BiDAlab/eBioDigitDB/README.md

 + ROWS 2 to (N+1):

-  + COLUMN 1: represents the x coordinate.
+  + COLUMN 1: represents the X coordinate.

-  + COLUMN 2: represents the y coordinate.
+  + COLUMN 2: represents the Y coordinate.

   + COLUMN 3: this is a synthetic timestamp.

-  + COLUMN 4: represents the pressure (p) function.
-All values are set to 255 as this information is not available when using the finger touch.
+  + COLUMN 4: represents the pressure function.
+All values were set to 255 as this information was not available when using the finger touch.

 #### FILES NOMENCLATURE
 The nomenclature followed to name the numerical digit files is as follows: uAAA_digit_B_CCC.txt